Best Fishing Shirts with UPF 50+ in 2026: 8 Compared & Ranked

 Simms SolarFlex Guide Cooling Hoodie

-Simms is the gold standard in fly fishing gear, and the SolarFlex shows why.
-The flat-seam construction eliminates chafing during long days of overhead casting — the same flatlock seam technology we recommend for any high-friction activity.
-Built-in Polygiene® odor control means it stays fresh even on multi-day float trips.
+Simms is a premium fly-fishing reference point, and the SolarFlex shows why.
+The flat-seam construction reduces chafing during long days of overhead casting — the same flatlock seam technology we recommend for any high-friction activity.
+Built-in Polygiene® odor control is useful for multi-day float trips.

 The high-backed collar provides excellent neck coverage, and the quick-dry polyester wicks moisture efficiently even in river-wading conditions.
 At ~$80, it's the most expensive shirt on our list — but if you fish 50+ days a year, the durability and construction justify the investment.